Dlouxgit/filter_image_color/README.md

 ## Usage

-1. Start the application using npx http-server.
+1. Start the application using `npx http-server`.
 2. Open your browser and navigate to http://localhost:8080.
 3. Click the "Add Color Range" button to add a new color picker.
 4. Use the color picker to select the color range you want.